DataSift

 Click to flip

 $1K-1.5K/month.
-50 attempts/day.
+150 dials/day floor, 2-5 sent to Acquisitions.
 First critical hire for your pipeline.
 Qualifies leads and feeds the closer.

 Closer